 Buying a Home in Boulder, CO

 Life is good!
-You have just received a promotion and you've decided to purchase a new home.
+You have just received a promotion and you've decided to purchase a new house or property here in Boulder.
 It might be your first home, or you could be moving up on the property ladder.
 It dawns on you that you are about to make the biggest investment of your life.
 You have no idea where to begin.
 What neighborhood should you buy in?
 Is it better to buy a 3 bedroom home or a 4 bedroom home?
 Is a basement important?
-You know you need a REALTOR®, but how do you find the right agent?
+You know you need a REALTOR® to guide you through the Boulder home buying process, but how do you find the right agent?

 Shelley O'Hara, author of The Complete Idiot's Guide to Buying & Selling a Home, says,

 When you announce your desire to purchase a house, you may be surprised at the number of real estate people who want to represent you.
 Agents come out of the woodwork.
 You won't have to worry too much about finding an agent – you do need to worry about finding a good one.

 - Ask your friends, family or co-workers who have purchased houses or property in the Boulder area for any agents that they can recommend.
 75% of the business at RE/MAX of Boulder, Inc. comes from repeat clients and referrals.

 - Look at the local paper.
 Do any of the companies advertising stand out from the crowd?
 Does any office have a larger or better advertising presence than RE/MAX of Boulder, Inc.?

 - Once you have selected a good company like RE/MAX of Boulder, keep in mind that each individual office is different.
 Select an office that has a solid reputation for success.
 RE/MAX of Boulder, Inc. has led the region in per agent volume for 25 of the last 30 years.